sam-itt/teo-ng/README.md

 # Getting Teo-ng
 ---------------
-Head over to the [release](https://github.com/sam-itt/teo-ng/releases) page and pick binaries for your platform.
+Head over to either http://www.teo-ng.com/ or (if you have a developer account) the [release](https://github.com/sam-itt/teo-ng/releases) page and pick binaries for your platform.

 Otherwise build from source using instructions below.